naveednilawfar/naveednilawfar/README.md

 WHO AM I
 ============

-Hey there!
-I'm Naveed Nilawfar, often found immersed in lines of Python code, exploring the art of web development, and occasionally dabbling in the world of ethical hacking.
-My passion for coding and curiosity drives me to explore the depths of technology.
-When I'm not behind a screen, you might catch me in intense gaming sessions, where I unleash my competitive spirit.
+👋 Hey there!
+I'm Naveed Nilawfar, a passionate Python coder with a knack for web development and a curiosity for ethical hacking.
+When I'm not crafting code, I'm exploring the world of technology and diving into intense gaming sessions.
+Join me on my journey of continuous learning and innovation.
+Let's connect and collaborate on exciting projects!

 [![CodePen](https://img.shields.io/badge/Codepen-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://codepen.io/naveednilawfar)